CigarsSmoker/Clone/The-popup-panel.md

 Given a rule `source destination type action`, a _type_ cell controls the `type` part of that rule while the `destination` part is `*` (meaning all destinations).

-Currently, the _type_ cells translates into these network request types internally:
+Currently, the _type_ cells translate into these network request types internally:

 | matrix header | rule type   | browser resources  |
 | ------------- |:----------- |:------------------ |